-A student wishing to appeal a final grade shall confer with the faculty member or preceptor who assigned the grade and inform the appropriate Associate/Assistant Dean in writing or electronically.
-In the first and second years of the program, the Associate/Assistant Dean of Preclinical Education should be notified in writing or electronically.
-In the third and fourth years of the program, the Associate/Assistant Dean of Clinical Education should be notified in writing or electronically.
+A student wishing to appeal a final grade shall confer with the faculty member or preceptor who assigned the grade and inform the appropriate Associate/Assistant Dean in writing.
+In the first and second years of the program, the Associate/Assistant Dean should be notified in writing.
+In the third and fourth years of the program, the Associate/Assistant Dean of Clinical Education should be notified in writing.